-Requests for labiaplasty (of the inner labia aka labia minora) have increased exponentially over the last 10 years and so has the controversy over which technique is better: the trim (some call it trimming) versus the wedge resection.
+Requests for labiaplasty, or labia reduction, in Toronto have increased exponentially over the last 10 years and so has the controversy over which technique is better: the trim (some call it trimming) versus the wedge resection.

 When discussing labiaplasty of the inner labia, both the trim and wedge excision techniques aim to improve the aesthetics of the inner labia and the discomfort associated with large protuberant labia minora during intercourse.

 I will start this blog post by saying that both techniques have excellent results when done by an experienced plastic surgeon.
 The most important factor is likely the comfort level of your plastic surgeon.

 The “trim,” or “trimming,” procedure is technically simpler, and less likely to cause complications and problems during and after surgery.
 Trimming alone will not reduce the fullness in the clitoral hood unless a horseshoe extension is performed, keeping a healthy distance away from the clitoris.
 Scars would then be required above the clitoris.
 That being said, surgery involving thin mucosa often leads to very fine and thin scars.

 The trim, or trimming, technique allows for a clean and straight-line type of reduction.
 It also allows more easily the removal of a large excess of mucosa for ladies with large labia.
 It also allows the surgeon to achieve the “Barbie” look (aka designer labia) for women aspiring to having no labia minora showing whatsoever between the labia majora, when wearing lingerie or bathing suits.